Property Value List

 Validation

-You can apply validation to both the list itself and to the individual items, and you can use ListItemsAttribute
+You can apply validation to the list and the individual items, and you can use ListItemsAttribute

 to control the number of items in the list: